 How Do Rain Chains Work?

-Rain chains, also known as kusari-doi, have been used in Japan for centuries to perform a function like downspouts.
-They can even be connected to your eaves or gutters instead of downspouts.
+Rain chains, or kusari-doi as they’re known in Japan, have been used for centuries to channel rainwater.
+They can be connected to your eaves or gutters instead of downspouts.
 As water collects in your gutters, it drains toward the rain chains and, thanks to surface tension, slides down the chain to the ground.
-Rain chains, like downspouts, can help direct the water to a safe drainage area such as a water feature or a landscaped garden bed.
+Rain chains, like downspouts, can help direct the water to a safe drainage area, such as a water feature or a landscaped garden bed.

-Unlike traditional gutter downspouts, rain chains help to slow the flow of water, which can reduce soil erosion.
-However, depending on the layout of your property, you may need to add other elements to ensure that water flows away from your home’s foundation.
-For instance:
+Unlike traditional gutter downspouts, rain chains help slow the flow of water.
+This can reduce soil erosion.
+Depending on the layout of your property, you may need to add other drainage elements to best protect your home’s foundation.
+Options include:

-• Decorative basins: Instead of a large rain barrel, you can place a decorative basin or urn beneath the rain chain.
-The overflowing water creates a pleasing visual effect and can be further redirected into a drainage system or landscaped area.
+• Decorative basins: You can place a decorative basin or urn beneath the rain chain.
+The overflowing water creates a nice visual effect and can be redirected further into a drainage system or landscaped area.

 • Drip paths: Drip paths are carefully planned areas lined with rocks or gravel.
-They guide the water from the rain chain to a designated area of your yard, promoting better drainage.
-Add plants that thrive in moist conditions along the drip path.
+They guide the water from the rain chain to a designated area of your yard to promote better drainage.

 When paired with rain chains, these yard drainage solutions keep rainwater from spattering back against your siding or oversaturating the ground near your home’s foundation.